akthammomani/AI_powered_heart_disease_risk_assessment_app/README.md

 ## **How It Works:**

-* **User Input**: Users input their health information, such as: age, BMI, physical activity levels, diet, blood pressure, cholesterol levels, smoking status, family history of diseases, etc.
+* **User Input**: Users input their health information, such as: age, BMI, physical activity levels, diet, smoking status, etc.
 * **Data Analysis**: The app analyzes the input data using advanced AI models.
 * **Risk Assessment**: Provides a personalized risk score for each health condition.
 * **Recommendations**: Offers actionable recommendations to mitigate health risks.